aqilmarwan/cpt-bayesian/README.md

 - For minimization problems: Lower values are better
 - For maximization problems: Higher values are better
-- The improvement percentage shows how much Bayesian optimization outperforms random search
+- The improvement percentage shows how much Bayesian optimisation outperforms random search
 - The running best performance curve shows the convergence behavior

 ## Customizing the Method

-You can customize the Bayesian optimization approach by adjusting:
+You can customize the Bayesian optimisation approach by adjusting:

 1. The exploration-exploitation balance (modify the % of neighborhood vs random sampling)
 2. The GP model parameters in `GaussianProcessRegressor`